albanycomputers/views_grid_repeat/README.md

 Views Grid Repeat
 ------------------------

-Provides ability to put Views content in responsive columns using CSS3 Grid layout.
+Provides the ability to put Views content in responsive columns using CSS3 Grid layout.

 INTRODUCTION
 ------------